gaurav510610/Employee-Attrition-EDA-ML-PowerBI/README.md

 This project analyzes employee attrition patterns to identify key factors associated with employees leaving an organization.
-The analysis is performed using Python for exploratory data analysis and exploratory machine learning, and insights are presented through an interactive Power BI dashboard.
+The analysis is performed using Python for exploratory data analysis and machine learning, and insights are presented through an interactive Power BI dashboard.

 The focus of the project is to derive clear, data-driven insights that can help